DK26/qradar-guides/QRadarInstallation/UpgradingCustomActionsPythonVersion.md

 \# `mount --all`

-* You have now rolledback the sandbox environment back to Python 2.7.5!
+* You have now rolled-back the sandbox environment to Python 2.7.5!

-### Go Back to Python 2.7.17
+### Go Back to the latest Python 2.7.17
-If you wish to get the sandbox environment back to the latest python again, just repeat _steps 1 to 4_ in the **"Setup Sandbox Environment"** section.
+If you wish to get the sandbox environment back to the latest Python again, just repeat _steps 1 to 4_ in the **"Setup Sandbox Environment"** section.

 Best of luck!